fraknoiadam/gdrive-copy/README.md

    - Create a new project or select an existing one
    - Enable the Google Drive API
    - Create OAuth 2.0 Client ID credentials
-   - Add `http://localhost:5173` to authorized JavaScript origins
+   - Add your development URL (e.g., `http://localhost:5173`) to authorized JavaScript origins
+   - The app will automatically detect your current URL and port
    - Copy the Client ID and API Key

 3. **Run the development server:**